tomit4/vue_presentation/README.md

 very much like ReactJS's Page Router.

-Under the `<HelloWorld>` component on line 10, you'll find there's a custom attribute called `msg`, which is set the string, "You did it!".
+Under the `<HelloWorld>` component on line 10, you'll find there's a custom attribute called `msg`, which is set to the string, "You did it!".
 As you might have guessed, these are properties being passed down to the HelloWorld component.
 Let's take a look at our `<HelloWorld>` component now (under the src/components directory):